siberianfox/g2wiki/Development-Process.md

 ### Close the Issue

 - We will close the issue once the PR is accepted/ We may advance the build number as well, depending on the nature of the PR.

+### Tag a Release

+- After a group of PRs are closed, and the code in `edge` is determined to be at least usable for testing, then we can tag it, which will trigger TravisCI to make a build and push the binaries to to [releases](https://github.com/synthetos/g2/releases) page.

+- The tagging process:

+  - In a commit on it's own, change the define [`G2CORE_FIRMWARE_BUILD`](https://github.com/synthetos/g2/blob/edge/g2core/g2core_info.h#L24) to use the format described next, with a one-sentence brief description of what's in the change.
+You can refer to fixed issues by the github convention of `#nnn`.

+  - For now, tags must take the form of `XXX.nn` where XXX is currently `101` and `nn` is updates by 1 each tag.
+It is important that there not be any additional spaces or letters in the tag itself.
+The git tag itslef is an "annotated" and unsigned tag with the comment/description on the tag should match the comment in the code.

+  - For example, the code would say:
+      ```c++
+      #define G2CORE_FIRMWARE_BUILD 101.01 // fixes #123, #124, and #125
+      ```

+      and the git commit line would read:

+      ```bash
+      git tag -a 101.01 -m '// fixes #123, #124, and #125'
+      ```